-Principal activities Principal % equity interest Name place of business As at December 31, 2020 As at December 31, 2019 Bulk Cement Corporation (India) Limited Cement and cement related products India 94.65% 94.65% ACC Mineral Resources Limited Cement and cement related products India 100% 100% Lucky Minmat Limited Cement and cement related products India 100% 100% National Limestone Company Private Limited (Refer Note - 57) Cement and cement related products India NA 100% Singhania Minerals Private Limited Cement and cement related products India 100% 100%
+% equity interest Name Principal activities Principal place of business As at December 31, 2021 As at December 31, 2020 Bulk Cement Corporation (India) Limited Cement and cement related products India 94.65% 94.65% ACC Mineral Resources Limited Cement and cement related products India 100% 100% Lucky Minmat Limited Cement and cement related products India 100% 100% Singhania Minerals Private Limited Cement and cement related products India 100% 100%

-^{}The financial statements of each of the above Companies are drawn up to the same reporting date as that of the parent company, i.e. December 31, 2020.
+^{}The financial statements of each of the above Companies are drawn up to the same reporting date as that of the parent company, i.e. December 31, 2021.